michel1991/ocp-java-11/security/md/README.md

 Note that Console does have a readPassword() method that returns char[].
 Finally, the correct Java policy permission to prevent write access is to only grant read access, making option F correct and option E incorrect.

-### What are two motivations for marking a class final?
-(Choose two.)
-*  A. Guarantee behavior of a class
-*  B. Allow the class to be extended
-*  C. Improve security
-*  D. Support polymorphism
-*  E. Improve performance
-*  F. Ensure the contents of the class are immutable

-Marking a class final tends to improve security by guaranteeing the behavior of a class is not replaced by overridden methods at runtime.
-For this reason, options A and C are correct.
-Option B is incorrect and is the opposite of what marking a class final does.
-Options D and E are incorrect and have nothing to do with marking a class final.
-Option F is incorrect as the contents of the class can still be changed, even if the class is marked final.